 The William Webber Voyager Graduate Fellowships were established in 2015, enabled by a generous gift from William and Barbara Webber.
-Dr. Webber has been doing research in residence at NMSU for several decades, after his previous retirement from the University of New Hampshire.
-Much of his work is related to cosmic rays and the heliosphere, and he has been deeply involved in the extended mission of the Voyager spacecraft.
+The late Dr. Webber had been doing prolific research in residence at NMSU for several decades, after his previous retirement from the University of New Hampshire.
+Much of his work is related to cosmic rays and the heliosphere, and he had been deeply involved in the extended mission of the Voyager spacecraft.

 The fund enables the Department to issue significant cash awards to students to help the Department to attract and retain top-quality students.
 The Department has discretion as to the number and amount of awards.

 The Fellowships were established to support the excitement of discovery, for example, as experienced by Dr. Webber as part of his involvement with the NASA Voyager mission.
 From the funding document: